Molagg92/CapstonePage/README.md

 `8:08` : still researching, wanted to check in.
 I might go grab som breakfast real quick.

 `9:01` : still researching.

+`10 : 05` : I guess I will be doing alot of reserach this morning.